 Academic Questions for Accepted Students

-granted admission in the past, but was unable to attend UB.
-How do I
+- I was granted admission in the past, but was unable to attend UB.
+How do I defer my admission?

 - Can I register for my classes before I arrive at UB?